saptarshibasu/aws-study/README.md

   * Clients encrypt / decrypt data
 * When **encryption** is enabled on an existing file, a new version will be created (provided versioning is enabled)
 * Prefer default **encryption** settings over S3 bucket policies to encrypt objects at rest
-* There can be at most 10 tags associated with an object
 * S3 **Bucket Policy** can be used to enforce upload of only encrypted objects.
 The policy will deny any PUT request that does not have the appropriate header `x-amz-server-side-encryption`
 * S3 **Bucket Policy** can be used to provide public read access to all files in the bucket instead of providing public access to each individual file
 * S3 evaluates and applies **bucket policies** before applying bucket encryption settings.
 Even if bucket encryption settings is enabled, PUT requests without encryption information will be rejected if there are bucket policies to reject such PUT requests